systematic-magic/aop/front matter.rst

 	   :alt: Affiliation text structure

 3.5.
-Check for words "Current address:" or "Present address:" at the begining of affiliation text.
-Only these 2 options are allowed (alternatives like "Curent/Present address:" are not allowed).
+Check for words "Current address:" or "Present address:" at the beginning of affiliation text.
+Only these 2 options are allowed (alternatives like "Current/Present address:" are not allowed).
 "Address" should be followed by colon (:).
 Affiliation text containing "Current address:" or "Present address:" should have affiliation text number (not symbol).

 .. image:: /_static/html_current_address.png
 	:alt: Affiliation text structure

 3.6.
-Check that there are no punctuation marks at the end of abbreviations line(s).
+Check that there are no punctuation marks at the end of affiliation line(s).

 .. _author_notes: